JamieKDonnelly/Memory/README.md

 ###Setup
+To get stuck into the code, you'll need to rub Grunt.
+  * Clone the project
+  * Open your command line
+  * Run `npm install -g grunt-cli`
-`cd` into root project file with command line, run `grunt`.
+  * `cd` into the root of project
+  * Run `npm install`
+  * Run Grunt with `grunt`.

+Stuck?
 For more information on how to use Grunt, go to http://gruntjs.com/getting-started

 ###Bugs and Issues
   - Currently not working in IE due to 3D